Menu

 despatch money

-Early departure fee (the fee paid by the player to the charterer because the cargo handling was completed earlier than planned, corresponding to the departure fee)
+Early fee (the fee paid by the player to the charterer because the cargo of the ship ended earlier than planned, corresponding to the shipping fee)

 detention charge